tardis-dev/tardis-machine/README.md

 Accessible via **`/ws-replay/?exchange=<EXCHANGE>&from=<FROM_DATE>&to=<TO_DATE>`**

-Exchanges & various 3rd party data providers WebSocket APIs allows subscribing only real-time data feeds and there is no way to subscribe to and **"replay"** market from any point in the past.
-Using `tardis-machine` that is no longer the case.
+Exchanges & various 3rd party data providers WebSocket APIs allows subscribing only to real-time data feeds and there is no way to subscribe to and **"replay"** market from any point in the past.
+By using `tardis-machine` that is now possible.

 #### Example:

 Example below shows how to subscribe to BitMEX historical data feed (from 2019-06-01 to 2019-06-02) to `trade:XBTUSD` and `orderBookL2:XBTUSD` channels and replay such stream as if it was a real-time one. `Subscribe` request messages format as well as received messages format is exactly the same as in native exchanges WebSocket APIs.

-**In many cases such websocket historical data feeds can be consumed using already available WebSocket clients for various exchanges.
-Imagine having single 'data pipeline' for real-time trading and backtesting.**

 ```js
 const ws = new WebSocket('ws://localhost:8000/ws-replay?exchange=bitmex&from=2019-06-01&to=2019-06-02')